Colin Barnett: 2017 election defeat and resignation from politics

 On 15 December 2017, Barnett announced his intention to retire from politics after Australia Day 2018.
 He resigned on 5 February 2018, triggering a by-election in his seat of Cottesloe.

-In December 2019, Barnett criticised Home Affairs Minister Peter Dutton for stating that the values of the Communist Party of China are "inconsistent" with Australian values.
+In December 2019, Barnett criticised Home Affairs Minister Peter Dutton for stating that the values of the Chinese Communist Party are "inconsistent" with Australian values.

+Honours

+Barnett was appointed as a Companion of the Order of Australia in the 2023 King's Birthday Honours for "eminent service to the people and Parliament of Western Australia, particularly as premier, to economic and infrastructure development, to social welfare reform, and to the Indigenous community".